-Despite the loose definition we can still pin down some hope on these smart cities.
+Despite the loose definition, we can still pin down some hope.
 Each smart city has an environmental pillar dedicated to combating climate change and driving sustainable city growth.
-SCM are working on better waste management, greater adoption of E-vehicles, laying down cycling tracks, water recycling, rainwater harvesting, solar energy etc. They are also proving to be testing grounds for various IoT sensors for environmental monitoring (This seems to be in line with the textbook definition of ‘Smart City’-‘ A smart city is an urban area that uses different types of electronic methods and sensors to collect data’).
-Environmental Quality Monitoring(EQM) is a major focus for SCs, especially for air and water.
+The Smart Cities Mission (SCM) is working on better waste management, greater adoption of E-vehicles, laying down cycling tracks, water recycling, rainwater harvesting, solar energy etc. They are also proving to be testing grounds for various IoT sensors for environmental monitoring.
+This seems to be in line with the textbook definition of ‘Smart City’- A smart city is an urban area that uses different types of electronic methods and sensors to collect data.
+Environmental Quality Monitoring(EQM) is a major focus for these cities, especially for air and water.
 The aim is to meet public health goals, lay out a groundwork for evolving cities and a concerted shift to data-driven policy making.

 It is not a surprise, given the severity of the crisis in India, that a great amount of attention is on air pollution mitigation; with many real-time sensors being deployed in various cities.
-Bhubaneswar at present has 6 stations, Rajkot and Pune Smart City are installing 50 stations each across the cities.
-Tier 2 cities, Gandhinagar, Varanasi, Surat have also tendered IoT sensors for Air Quality monitoring.
+Bhubaneswar at present has 6 stations, while Rajkot and Pune are installing 50 stations each across their regions.
+Tier 2 cities like Gandhinagar, Varanasi, and Surat have also tendered IoT sensors for air quality monitoring.

-Pune-based NGO, Parisar has recently launched a study analysing AQ monitoring in 6 smart cities in Maharashtra.
-The paper observes that while many sensors have been deployed, there is lack of clarity on how the datasets are being generated or used.
+Pune-based NGO Parisar has recently launched a study analysing AQ monitoring in 6 smart cities in Maharashtra.
+The paper observes that while many sensors have been deployed, there is a lack of clarity on how the datasets are being generated or used.
 The exercise seems to be more consultation driven, separated from the local body.
 This creates a disconnect and does not incorporate the perspective of the MC, which is more aware of the functioning of the locality.
-The guidelines issued by the NCAP for the Smart Cities are again generic, not contextualized for different demographics, geographies etc. Pune Smart City, for example is one of the leaders in AQ monitoring efforts, however due to the lack of convergence between SCM, IITs and PMC, the monitors are under utilized, not optimally located and there is no clear authority to verify the data.
+The guidelines issued by the National Clean Air Programme (NCAP) for the Smart Cities are again generic, and not contextualized for different demographics, geographies.
+Pune Smart City, for example is one of the leaders in AQ monitoring efforts, however due to the lack of convergence between SCM, IITs and Pune Municipal Corporation, the monitors are under utilized, not optimally located and there is no clear authority to verify the data.

 To have cleaner air, it is important to acknowledge that poor air quality is systemic in nature.
 Given that, it is vital for the various stakeholders to create a collective framework, instead of disparate efforts by individual agencies.
 SCM are leading by example in putting air quality monitoring on the administrative agenda, however there is a poor synergy between NCAP and SCM, resulting in poor direction of resources and action.